wandb/weave/docs/docs/cookbooks/dspy_prompt_optimization.md

 ---
-title: Excelling at BIG-Bench Hard tasks Using DSPy and Weave
+title: Optimizing LLM Workflows Using DSPy and Weave
 hide_table_of_contents: true
 ---